Bryan Reynolds Player Props: Pirates vs. Rangers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .489, fueled by 22 extra-base hits.
+- Reynolds leads Pittsburgh with 51 hits and a team-best slugging percentage of .489.

-- He ranks 33rd in batting average, 82nd in on base percentage, and 37th in slugging among qualified hitters in MLB action.
+- Among qualifying batters in MLB, his batting average ranks 31st, his on-base percentage ranks 83rd, and he is 42nd in the league in slugging.

-- He has hit a long ball in 11.1% of his games this season, and 3.1% of his chances at the plate.
+- He has hit a long ball in 10.9% of his games this season, and 3% of his trips to the dish.

-- Reynolds has picked up an RBI in 35.6% of his games this year, with more than one RBI in 11.1% of his games.
-He has also driven in three or more runs in two contests.
+- Reynolds has driven home a run in 17 games this year (37.0%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on two occasions..

-- In 42.2% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (11.1%).
+- He has scored in 41.3% of his games this year, with more than one run scored in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.